-The ethos that she works with is that singing is for everyone regardless of age or ability and you don’t have to read music or be highly skilled.
+The ethos that she works with is that music and singing is for everyone regardless of age or ability and you don’t have to read music or be highly skilled.
 Just willing!

-Mary is a song writer and composer and has performed at festivals cross the Uk including Glastonbury and Wicker-man.
+Mary has performed at festivals cross the Uk including Glastonbury and Wicker-man.
 She composes for community theatre projects and works with arts organisations such as Snape Music, Suffolk Art Link and Creative Arts East.

 Mary has been part of the SALT Music Project.
 A two year action research project to find a joint way of working with early years music specialists and Speech and Language Specialists to help young children with speech and language delay.